nrkn/text-layout/README.md

 will reduce the number of iterations needed to find the correct scale, by eg setting it to the ratio of the areas of the existing text and the target size

+Also, consider doing what we did with scaling and intend to do with drawing - make a fit for runs, words, lines etc - enables eg that effect where each line is scaled indepently to fit the same width to produce a block of text, often seen on posters, book covers etc

+Some other fit libs also have an option to ignore height and only scale for width, consider this too

+### blocks etc

 Also consider options for the following:

 Adjusting the Line width if actualBoundingBoxLeft and actualBoundingBoxRight are